FII78/AR-TicTacToe/README.md

 # AR_TICTACTOE
  Two player using Photon 2 PUN2

- ARFoundation
+ ARCore based (Was planning to use cloud anchor burt will be waiting for ARFoundation to support this and rather try out Azure Spatial Anchors in another project.

- Be sure to setup ARFoundation package and import PUN2 from asset store
+ Be sure to import PUN2 from asset store